isaac-sim/IsaacLab/docs/source/tutorials/05_controllers/run_osc.rst

 elements of the contact_wrench_stiffness_task) is considered in the closed-loop control, as the rotational part cannot be measured with the contact sensors.

-For the motion control, inertial_compensation should be set to True to include the robot's inertia matrix in the calculation of operational space command forces.
+For the motion control, inertial_dynamics_decoupling should be set to True to use the robot's inertia matrix to decouple the desired accelerations in the task space.
 This is important for the motion control to be accurate, especially for rapid movements.
-This inertia compensation includes the coupling between all the six motion axes.
+This inertial decoupling accounts for the coupling between all the six motion axes.
-If desired, the inertial coupling between the translational and rotational axes could be ignored by setting the decoupled_motion_calculations to True.
+If desired, the inertial coupling between the translational and rotational axes could be ignored by setting the partial_inertial_dynamics_decoupling to True.

 If it is desired to include the gravity compensation in the operational space command, the gravity_compensation should be set to True.